-Additionally, beginning with v4.1 of OpenLM, there is a “Exclude Unconsumed Reservations” checkbox.
+Additionally, there is an “Exclude Unconsumed Reservations” checkbox.
 This means that the report can be viewed in both ways: if it is unchecked it will display the total number of consumed licenses + all reserved licenses (regardless if they’re in use or not).
-If checked, the report will include the total number of all consumed licenses but exclude reserved licenses which are not in use.
+If checked, the report will include the total number of all consumed licenses but exclude reserved licenses that are not in use.

 Let’s consider the following example:

 A small company has 5 concurrent licenses for the “Viewer” product.
 The company has more than 5 users that need to use this license but it is absolutely necessary that the engineers group have 2 licenses available at all times.

 So the License Administrator decides to reserve some “Viewer” licenses for the engineers and adds the following lines to the Options File:

 GROUP engineers natal efrat rachel chen richard RESERVE 2 Viewer GROUP engineers

 Now there are 2 Viewer licenses reserved for the engineers group at all times.

 A month goes by and the License Administrator uses OpenLM to generate the License Usage report for the “Viewer” product.